The following are trusted sites for information on child health and development issues:

 CDC Child Development

-National Center for Disease Control information on child development issues as well as information on common children’s medical conditions including jaundice, ADHD, among others.
+National Center for Disease Control information on child development issues as well as information on common children’s medical conditions including jaundice, ADHD, and many others.

 Screen Time Management